TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 > Singletons – Each component dependent on a service gets a reference to the single instance generated by the service factory.

-Long story short, services are individual modules of code that can be imported by other services, controllers, etc.
+Long story short, services are individual modules of code that can be imported by other services, controllers, etc. to perform work.

-For this application we're going to create three AngularJS services with the intended purpose to provide a way to query the Retail API.
-Each service will focus on a specific API endpoint (`chains`, `stores`, and `employees`).
+We're going to create three AngularJS services with the goal to provide a way to query the Retail API endpoints.
+Each service focuses on a specific API endpoint (`chains`, `stores`, and `employees`).

-Let's start by adding three service files to the services directory.
+Start by adding three service files to the services directory

 ```shell
 components/